 SPOTLIGHT ON COTTON

 The cotton supply chain is notoriously complex.
-Like many other retailers, our suppliers source cotton from countries like India, where it is often grown on small farms in rural areas.
+Like many other retailers, our suppliers source cotton from countries like India and Pakistan, where it is often grown on small farms in rural areas.

-India is the world’s largest producer of cotton.
-Much of India’s cotton is grown by smallholder farmers in rural areas, and women there play a crucial role in its cultivation.
-However, our experience is that many female farmers are under-recognized and under-supported, often with little or no access to formal training.
-So in 2013 we teamed up with agricultural experts CottonConnect and the Self-Employed Women’s Association (SEWA) to create the Primark Sustainable Cotton Program.
-The program trains female farmers in sustainable farming methods, so they can improve their livelihoods through increased income.
-The program launched with 1,251 female farmers in Gujurat, India, and has seen transformative results.
-Cotton quality has improved and, on average, farmers who have completed their training have increased their profits more than 200%.
-We’ve now expanded the program to train a further 10,000 female farmers in India, and have committed to training 20,000 farmers in Pakistan through a partnership with a local NGO REEDS, the Rural Education and Economic Development Society.
+India and Pakistan are two of the world’s largest producers of cotton.
+Much of the cotton in these countries is grown by smallholder farmers in rural areas and our experience is that many farmers are under-recognised and under-supported, often with little or no access to formal training.
+So in 2013 we teamed up with agricultural experts CottonConnect and the Self-Employed Women’s Association (SEWA) to create the Primark Sustainable Cotton Programme in India.
+The programme trains farmers in sustainable farming methods, so they can improve their livelihoods through increased income.
+The programme launched with 1,251 female farmers in Gujurat, India, and has seen transformative results.
+Cotton quality has improved, and, on average, farmers who have completed their training have increased their profits by almost 200%.
+We’ve now expanded the programme to train a further 10,000 female farmers in India, and have committed to training 20,000 farmers in Pakistan through a partnership with a local NGO REEDS, the Rural Education and Economic Development Society.

 Kanchanben is a 40-year-old female farmer who is part of the project.
 She grows cotton on six acres of her land.
-Through the program, Kanchanben has reduced the amount of fertilizer she uses by 50% and has increased her cotton yield.
+Through the programme, Kanchanben has reduced the amount of fertiliser she uses by 50% and has increased her cotton yield.
 As a result, she made more money which she has invested in her children’s education.